 2. Annual Exam (by your physician)

-Beginning around age 20, your doctor will begin to do a yearly breast exam.
-This is done to feel for suspicious lumps or bumps.
-Doctors also look for other hints of cancer, including breast symmetry (though as noted previously, some degree of asymmetry is normal).
+Beginning around the age of 20, your doctor will begin to conduct annual breast exams.
+This is done to search for suspicious lumps or bumps.
+Doctors also look for other hints of cancer, including breast asymmetry (though as noted previously, some degree of asymmetry is normal).
 After feeling each breast in a circular motion, the doctor may have you sit up to look for asymmetry.
 The doctor may ask you to raise your hands above your head, then put your hands on your hips.
 Other maneuvers can also help the doctor find a potential problem.

 3. Mammography (pictured)

 You should have an X-ray of your breasts (mammogram) each year beginning at age 40 (earlier if you have certain other risk factors such as a family history of breast cancer).
 Many studies have shown that annual mammograms can detect tiny cancers that are too small to be seen or felt, and long before they have a chance to spread.
-Despite the recommendations of most doctors and health-care organizations, 1 out of 2 women don’t get this X-ray!
-Fear of breast discomfort and fear that something might be found are two major reasons why so many women have not had this test.
-Though the test is somewhat uncomfortable, the potential benefits (catching a deadly cancer before it can kill you) far outweigh the minor discomfort.
+Despite the recommendations of most doctors and health-care organizations, half of women don’t get this X-ray!
+Fear of breast discomfort and fear of what might be found are two major reasons why not.
+Though the test can be somewhat uncomfortable, the potential benefits (catching a deadly cancer before it can kill you) clearly outweigh the minor discomfort.

-This online guide has answered some of the many questions afraidtoask.com has been asked about the female breast.
-Its purpose is to serve as an introduction and a basic guide to the anatomy and physiology of this organ, while alerting you to some of the warning signs and ways to avoid disease.
+This online guide has answered questions afraidtoask.com has been asked about the female breast.
+Its purpose is to serve as a basic introduction and guide to the anatomy and physiology of this organ, while concurrently alerting you to some of the warning signs and ways to avoid disease.
 If you have other questions or concerns about your health and body, we recommend asking your own physician.
 Most doctors discuss these “personal” questions on a daily basis, so don’t be afraid to ask.